 Complications from Gonorrhea

-Because Gonorrhea can have no symptoms, some people go untreated.
-Even with those who have symptoms; stigma, access, or other reasons get in the way of getting medical attention.
+Because gonorrhea can have no symptoms, some people go untreated.
+Even with those who have symptoms, stigma, access, or other reasons can get in the way of getting medical attention.
 Not receiving prompt and proper treatment can create serious health problems.

-For men, Gonorrhea can also lead to serious health problems.
+For men, gonorrhea can also lead to serious health problems.
 Gonorrhea can cause infertility in men and sometimes the infection can spread past the penis causing fever or pain.
-In addition, it is possible for Gonorrhea to cause epididymitis, an infection of the testicle; proctitis, inflammation of the rectum; or prostate gland infection.

 When to Contact a Doctor

-Additionally, if you are a woman, you should contact a doctor immediately if you have any of the following symptoms as they can be a sign of a serious complication from gonorrhea called pelvic inflammatory disease:
+If you are a woman, you should contact a doctor immediately if you have any of the following symptoms as they can be a sign of a serious complication from Gonorrhea called pelvic inflammatory disease:

 - Fainting or signs of shock

 Should any of these symptoms arise or if you suspect you may have a STD, it is very important to get tested.
 Even if you have no symptoms, you should be getting tested regularly so you do not unknowingly spread the disease.
 You can make an appointment with your primary care physician or see an urgent care in order to be tested and receive treatment.

 Read more of our Gonorrhea Series: